eepgwde/ticker-planto/README.md

 I had to pick apart the price generation logic and implement my own. feed0.q is a simple script for debugging.

+These notes are for the batch[] function

+generate a batch of prices
+qx index, qb/qa margins, qp price, qn position.

+Makes use of alias :: to set globals.

+d is a set of deltas.

+n0 is a set of indicators for which deltas to use qx is a clever index randomize qx=/:til cnt returns indicators, 1 if the index is in qx.
+So for qx === 3 2 3 9 8 5 8 6 1 1
+n0 === null, 8 9, 1, 0 2, null , 5 , 7, null, 4 6, 3
+ie. no zeroes appear in qx, so the delta at position 0 is not selected. because 1 1 in qx at positions 8 and 9, then then deltas at positions 8 and 9 are chosen because 2 in qx at position 1, then the delta at pos 1 is chosen.

+d n0 is shorthand for d[n0]

+qp raze n - removes any nulls

+t[] uses an 'n' but it isn't clear what it is.

+There is a problem with this. p begins as the initial prices and is overwritten each time batch is called, but batch can introduce nulls.
+And, eventually, all the prices are assigned null and stay that way.

 ** ticker.q

 This can support a variety of time-stamps.
 Currently, it zero-bases a